Home > growing potatoes in colorado

 Another indicator is the skin of the potato.
 The skin becomes thicker and more durable when they mature.
 Don't leave potatoes in the ground for too long.
 Because they can become overripe, reducing their quality and yield.

-Techniques for Harvesting Potatoes and Post-Harvest Handling
+Techniques for Harvesting Potatoes

 You can use potato harvesters for large-scale production.
 These machines dig and separate the potatoes from the soil.
 This makes harvesting faster and more efficient.